What’s the best electric toothbrush for elderly people?

 Seniors having significant gum recession and exposed root surfaces.

-It's not uncommon for a senior citizen to have areas where their gums have receded.
-Some possible causes can be decades of practicing improper brushing technique or recession due to the effects of periodontal (gum) disease.
+It’s not uncommon as we age to have areas where gum recession has become an issue.
+Some possible causes can be improper brushing technique (often performed over years, and even decades) or recession due to the effects of periodontal (gum) disease.